initgrep-com/initgrep.blog/_drafts/java/jpa/create-programmatic-queries-using-criteria-api.markdown

     }
 ```

-The only change made to the previous example is -- an argument which specifies the `Class` of the `Entity`.
+I have only updated the previous example to allow the generic parameter which specifies the `Class` of the `Entity`.
 Rest of the Code stays same.
 You can learn more about Java Generics [here](https://docs.oracle.com/javase/tutorial/java/generics/index.html).

-Let me explain briefly few lines of the code before we move on to our next example--
+Before we move on to our next example, let's see how the Criteria API works.

 ```java
 	 CriteriaQuery<T> createQuery(Class<T> resultClass);
 ```
 `CreateQuery` method takes the `Class` name of the result type as an argument.
-To understand this, we will have to understand the abstract meaning of it.
-I will describe it in the below points:
+I will describe the abstract meaning it below.
 * If the result is returned as a data-set related to the entity e.g all the students or one of the  student.
 The parameter should be `Student.class`.
 	```java
         builder.createQuery(Student.class);